jao/termite/readme.md

 ### Clone the repository

-    git clone git://github.com/jao/timesheet.git
+    git clone git://github.com/jao/termite.git

 ### Add the script's directory to your path

 Run the script for the first time, the database should be created automatically in the same directory of the script.
-(Make sure the script has permission to write inside the directory)
+(Make sure the script has permission to write inside the directory, and the script itself is executable)
+Add the script's directory to your path for easier use of this tool.

 ### For Adium support

-open the work script file, and change the following constants as you see fit.
+open the termite script file, and change the following constants as you see fit.

     ADIUM=true
     ADIUM_AVAILABLE='I am here'